Back Arrow Icon

 The Data

-Flooded House uses the raw NASA data of six cities from the NASAs sea level rise prediction tool.
+Flooded House uses the NASA data of six cities from the NASAs sea level rise prediction tool.
 The interface lets users select their location, a year in which their scenario takes place, and one of five NASA climate prediction scenarios.

 A 3D printed interface that shows a colorful world map with 6 white buttons on different locations